Pros and Cons of Credit Cards: Swipe?

 So, repeat that pattern of using your credit and immediately paying as often as you can.
 And do try very hard not to use it for something you cannot afford.
 Otherwise, all of your hard work will go down the drain, and your credit will be messed up instead.

-Credit Cards Can Get You Through Tough Times- and Some Not So Tough Ones, Too.
+Credit Cards Can Get You Through Tough Times- and Some Not So Tough Ones, Too

 If you need gas before you get paid, a credit card can handle it.
 Emergency room trips and co-pays?
 Pull out your card.
 Impromptu date night?
-All you have to do is swipe.
+All you have to do is a swipe.
 Really, a credit card can help you through pretty much anything, as long as the amount is within your credit limit.

-The Promotions Can Be Awesome.
+The Promotions Can Be Awesome

 Sometimes, you can find a credit card that offers 0% APR for 6 months or more.
 These promotions offer a great opportunity to make payments on a purchase without paying interest.
 I once worked in a mattress retail store where we sold some pretty expensive mattresses.
 (If you have not been mattress shopping for the last ten years or so, prepare yourself or you will go into sticker shock.)